-Does this financial product have a sustainable investment objective? • Ves  No П It will make a minimum of sustainable in- $\square$ It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: \\\\ % have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as system laid down in under the EU Taxonomy environmentally sustainable under the EU Taxonomy lishing a list of en- $\mathbf{X}$ in economic activities that do not with an environmental objective in sustainable ecoqualify as environmentally suseconomic activities that do not tainable under the EU Taxonomy qualify as environmentally susdoes not include a tainable under the EU Taxonomy list of socially sustainable economic activities.
-Sustaina-X with a social objective It will make a minimum of sustainable in-It promotes E/S characteristics, but will with the Taxonomy vestments with a social objective: not make any sustainable investments \ %
+Does Does this financial product have a sustainable investment objective? •• [ Yes •• • ⊠ No vestm make a minimum of sustainable in- ents with an environmental ob- e: % chara have a ment, motes Environmental/Social (E/S) acteristics and while it does not as its objective a sustainable investit will have a minimum proportion of of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy × with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy X with a social objective make a minimum of sustainable in- ents with a social objective: - motes E/S characteristics, but will nake any sustainable investments or not.